bowtiediguana/lizardos-audit/README.md

 On a trusted Fedora Linux computer, download this ISO and place it in a new directory called `audit`.

-If you are using a cloud server, you may need to `scp` the file from your local machine where you downloaded it, to the audit directory on the Fedora cloud server.
+If you are using a remote/cloud server, you may need to `scp` the file from your local machine (where you downloaded it from the store) to the audit directory on the Fedora cloud server.

 Verify the hash: